 A Guide to Wood Checking and Splitting

-This article will define a wood check, answer the question, “Why does wood split?” and discuss how to repair a cracked wood post.
+This article will define a wood check, answer the question, “Why does wood split?”.
+We’ll also cover how to repair a cracked wood post and ensure your pergola remains beautiful for years to come.
 You can depend on Pergola Depot for all the answers you need about wood pergolas.

 What Is a Check in Wood?